How to prepare your car for winter

-We’d recommend looking into snow (or winter) tires, depending on your location or length of time you’ll be spending in the snow.
-Winter tires are made with special low temperature resilient rubber compounds and have deep treads that grip unplowed snow and ice.
+We’d recommend looking into snow (or winter) tires, depending on your location and the length of time you’ll be spending in the snow.
+Winter tires are made with special low-temperature-resilient rubber compounds and have deep treads that grip unplowed snow and ice.
 Even the best all-season tires have compounds that get more brittle as the temperature drops, and when that happens, the tires tend to grip less.
 The winter tire compound remains pliable when temperatures are low, retaining grip and keeping the car’s safety systems, like all-wheel drive and anti-lock brakes, functioning properly.

-At this time, also check to make sure your spare tire has enough air in it.
-Once you’ve made sure everything looks good, take a look at your tire pressure.
+At this time, also make sure your spare tire has enough air in it.
+Once everything looks good, take a look at your tire pressure.
 With everything up to spec, you’ll get better gas mileage and your vehicle will handle and stop better.

 You can’t discount the impact weather can have on the interior of your vehicle either.
 If you’re going to spend a lot of time ducking in and out of the elements, you might want to grab some all-weather floor mats.
 They’re easy to clean and do a great job of keeping the muck in one place.
 Making sure your windows are clean will also improve visibility and reduce the likelihood of steamy glass.

 Our most important tip is to take the time to get your car’s coolant system checked.
-Extreme temperatures and harsh conditions can knock it out easily if it’s not up to snuff.
+Extreme temperatures and harsh conditions can easily knock it out if it’s not up to snuff.
 If any part of the system comes up with a shaky bill of health, swap the parts for new ones.
 That means having your car’s radiator pressure tested and the hoses examined for cracks or bulges.
-Most shops can quickly test radiators without the hassle of having to remove them from the vehicle.
+Most shops can quickly test radiators without the hassle of removing them from the vehicle.

-If you can’t remember the last time your water pump was replaced, or if your pump has more miles on it than what the manufacturer recommends, it’s time for a new one.
-While everything is apart, go for a new thermostat as well because you’ll save money on labor getting these two done at once.
+If you can’t remember the last time your water pump was replaced, or your pump has more miles on it than what the manufacturer recommends, it’s time for a new one.
+While you’re at it, go for a new thermostat as well—you’ll save money on labor getting these two done at once.

-Even if everything comes up good to go under the hood, replacing your engine’s coolant is cheap insurance against extreme temperatures.
+Even if everything under the hood comes up good to go, replacing your engine’s coolant is cheap insurance against extreme temperatures.
 Over time, antifreeze can actually generate a weak electrical current, which can then cause oxidation and eventually failure inside of your coolant system.
 You’ll want at least a 50/50 mix of antifreeze and water to provide protection against below-zero temperatures.
 Keeping everything fresh inside will put less stress on your vehicle’s hardware and save you serious money in the long run.